 8 Facts About Quality Assurance Technicians

-The reason why we do not hear about more food related illnesses is not a mistake.
-There are teams of trained professionals who have made it their job to ensure the safety of food.
-Safety is ensured by creating processes and following through to make sure they are actually up-held.
+The reason why we do not hear about more food related illnesses is no mistake.
+There are teams of trained professionals who have made it their job to secure the safety of food.
+Food safety is ensured by creating processes and following through to make sure they are maintained.